How to Flatten a List of Lists in Python

 • iconcat() concatenates two values together in place.
 It’s equivalent to the augmented concatenation operator (+=).

-To flatten a list of lists by using one of these functions as an argument to reduce(), you just need to replace the lambda function in the above example with the desired function.
+To flatten a list of lists by using one of these functions as an argument to reduce(), you need to replace the lambda function in the example above with the desired function.
 Go ahead and give it a try!

 Using sum() to Concatenate Lists

 The built-in sum() function is another tool that you can use to flatten a list of lists.
-This use case of Python’s sum() may seem weird to you at first glance.
-Some developers may say that it’s not readable or obvious, but it works, and you may find this approach in other people’s code:
+This use case of Python’s sum() may seem weird.
+It’s not the most readable or obvious solution, but it works, and you may find this approach in other people’s code:

 >>> def flatten_sum(matrix):